 Use Catnip in Treats

 Catnip is safe for cats to eat, and it can provide cats with a calming sensation.
-You can sprinkle some catnip into homemade cat treats.
-Your kitty will devour the treats and then curl up for a nice, relaxing nap.
+Why not sprinkle some catnip into homemade cat treats?
+Just make sure not to use too much, which can upset your cat's tummy.
+With the right recipe, our kitty will devour the treats and then curl up for a nice, relaxing nap.

 Grow Your Own Catnip